arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ## Project Template Directories

 The next part of this module will walk through each sub-directory of the project template in detail.
 Though the project template is flexible enough to handle a wide range of research data, it's application and the filetypes in each directory will be different depending on the type of project.
-For this reason, we have two differnt examples: clinical data or omics data.
+For this reason, we have two different examples: clinical data or omics data.
 In many of the following sections, you can select the option to view examples and specific information for the data type.

-Regardless of project type, Arcus follows industry standard guidelines for digital archiving and apply these standrds to incoming data contributions.
-File names should follow a consistent and clear schema, and not contain and spaces, periods or special characters.
+Regardless of project type, Arcus follows industry standard guidelines for digital archiving applying these standrds to incoming data contributions.
+File names should follow a consistent and clear schema, and not contain any spaces, periods or special characters.
 Further recommendations for filenaming are below:

 - [File naming tips sheet](https://storage.googleapis.com/arcus-edu-libsci/Arcus%20RDM%20Resources/fileNaming_bestPractices_MIT.pdf)
 - [File naming conventions and activity sheet](https://storage.googleapis.com/arcus-edu-libsci/Arcus%20RDM%20Resources/arcus_rdm_filenaming_activity.pdf)